 It’s possible you’ll see some snow if you visit Kraków in December.
 With a night time temperature of -4°C, it’s certainly cold enough.
 But it’s equally likely you’ll get rain instead.

-Either way, you should wrap up warm, with gloves, hat, and scarf, and make sure your boots and outer garments are waterproof.
+Either way, you should wrap up warm with gloves, a hat, and a scarf.
+Make sure your boots and outer garments are waterproof.
 Our packing guide to Kraków has plenty of tips for what to take for a winter trip.

 Visit our New Year’s In Kraków page for details on year-end festivities in the city.